Discoveren/weather-dashboard/README.md

 To use the weather dashboard, simply open the index.html file in your web browser.
 Enter the name of the city you want to search for in the search bar and click the search button.
 The weather dashboard will display the current weather conditions and the five-day forecast for the searched city.

 ##Credits
-This weather dashboard was created by [Your Name].
+This weather dashboard was created by Renniel Pena.
 The OpenWeatherMap API was used to retrieve weather data.

 ##License
 This project is licensed under the MIT License.
 See the LICENSE file for details.